RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 ### Reapply the SCC

-If you are using OpenShift, you will also need to manually reapply the [Security context constraints](https://docs.openshift.com/container-platform/4.8/authentication/managing-security-context-constraints.html) file ([`scc.yaml`]({{<relref "/kubernetes/deployment/openshift/openshift-cli#deploy-the-operator" >}})) and bind it to your service account.
+If you are using OpenShift, you will also need to manually reapply the [security context constraints](https://docs.openshift.com/container-platform/4.8/authentication/managing-security-context-constraints.html) file ([`scc.yaml`]({{<relref "/kubernetes/deployment/openshift/openshift-cli#deploy-the-operator" >}})) and bind it to your service account.

 ```sh
 oc apply -f openshift/scc.yaml